Gromov-Witten Theory of Complete Intersections via Nodal Invariants

-\begin{lemma} Consider $L$ closed oriented curves with $\ell$ simple intersections or self-intersections, crossing a horizontal line at $2n$ points.
+\begin{lemma} Consider $L$ closed oriented curves with $\ell$ simple intersections or self-intersections crossing a horizontal line at $2n$ points.
 Let $s$ be the number of arcs joining one of these $2n$ points to another and oriented from left to right.
 Then $L+\ell+s$ is even. \end{lemma}

 \begin{proof} Any intersection or self-intersection can be uniquely resolved so that the orientations of the arcs are preserved.
-This decreases $\ell$ by 1, changes $L$ by~1, and leaves $s$ invariant.
+The resolution decreases $\ell$ by 1, changes $L$ by~1, and leaves $s$ invariant.
 The parity of $L+\ell+s$ does not change.
-When there are no intersections left we get $L$ independent closed curves, so the assertion follows from Lemma \ref{lem_tree}. \end{proof}
+When there are no intersections left, we have $L$ independent closed curves, so the assertion follows from Lemma \ref{lem_tree}. \end{proof}